Survey-2024/.github/profile/README.md

 ### Technical Requirements
 - Responsibilities should be divided (i.e. front-end application should not contain database logic)
-- Must contain an AI component (because management says so)
+- Must contain an AI component (because it's the hotness)
 - Use PaaS resources exclusively
 - No sensitive information exposed in apps or pipelines (i.e. resource access keys)
 - Minimize costs even if it means sacrificing performance (personally trying not to spend a lot of money on a side project 😉)